badgumby/sysadmin/Active-Directory.md

 ### Netlogon Debugging

-> Enable debugging on Windows Server 2003 or newer
+> Enable debugging on Windows Server 2003 or newer.
-> Logs are writtend to %windir%/debug/Netlogon.log
+> Logs are written to `%windir%/debug/Netlogon.log`

 ```
 Nltest /DBFlag:2080FFFF